 In 2008, Sink founded Ruth’s List Florida, an organization to identify, recruit, train, mentor and elect more Democratic women at both the local and state levels.
-Since inception, Ruth’s List Florida has helped elect 90 women to office, raised more than $5,000,000 for endorsed candidates, and trained more than 1,800 women to run for office in Florida.
+Since inception, Ruth’s List Florida has helped elect nearly 250 women to state and local office, raised more than $7,500,000 for endorsed candidates, and trained more than 2,500 women to run for office in Florida.

 Sink’s extensive nonprofit leadership includes serving as past board chair of United Way Suncoast, Leadership Florida, Take Stock in Children, Hillsborough Education Foundation, and The Nature Conservancy (Florida Chapter).
 She served for 25 years as a trustee at Wake Forest University and is now a life trustee.
 Most recently, she served as board chair of the Tampa Bay Wave, a tech startup accelerator.
-Additionally, she serves on the boards of the United Way Worldwide Leadership Council, United Way Suncoast, Junior Achievement of Tampa Bay, and the Dali Museum.
+Additionally, she serves on the boards of United Way Suncoast, Junior Achievement of Tampa Bay, and the Dali Museum.
 She is the Co-Chair of the FL Advisory Board for bi-partisan U.S. Global Leadership Coalition, an advocacy organization for a strong International Affairs Budget.

 Born in Mount Airy, NC, Alex holds a Bachelor of Science degree in mathematics from Wake Forest University.
 Her father was a hardworking farmer and her mother was a homemaker, musician, and choir director.
 Sink's parents were both leaders in the community, serving as officers in several organizations such as Kiwanis, Home Demonstration Clubs and the Surry County Democratic Party.
 Her maternal great-grandfather was Chang Bunker, one of the famous conjoined "Siamese Twins" Chang and Eng Bunker.
 She grew up in the original home of Chang and Adelaide Bunker.

 Alex has been recognized by numerous community organizations for her public service and non-profit work, including the 2020 Florida Citizen of the Year from the Bob Graham Center for Public Policy at the University of Florida, the Tampa Bay Lightning Community Hero Award in 2018, The H.L.
 Culbreath Jr. Profile in Leadership Award in 2017 and the Junior Achievement Tampa Bay Hall of Fame Laureate Award in 2013.
 Additionally, she was inducted to the Girl Scouts Hall of Fame in 2020.